Key facts

 During your studies you will work closely with construction management students, creating a multidisciplinary learning experience that stands out to potential employers.
 As a graduate you may find employment in private architectural practices, government organisations and private companies in property development, building and design.

 The Master of Architecture is an important step towards becoming a registered architect.
 After you graduate, you will need to complete two years of work experience under the supervision of a registered architect.
-Then you will be eligible to present for registration with the Architects Registration Board of Victoria and the Australian Institute of Architects.
+Then you will be eligible to present for registration with the Architects Registration Board of Victoria (ARBV).

-Based in Geelong, you’ll be immersed in a unique environment to explore urban and regional issues at multiple scales of projects, while learning how to effectively connect the city to regional Victoria.
-Plus, through your learning experiences and research, you’ll have opportunities to examine community sustainability and resiliency through design-based investigations.
+Based at our Waterfront (Geelong) campus, you will be immersed in a unique environment to explore urban and regional issues at multiple scales of projects, while learning how to effectively connect the city to regional Victoria.
+Plus, through your learning experiences and research, you will have opportunities to examine community sustainability and resiliency through design-based investigations.

 Course structure